silhavyj/Knapsack-encryption/README.md

 ## Knapsack encryption algorithm
 ### encryption
 The process of encryption works the following way.
-1. The private key is read off the file making all the conditions are satisfied - the sequence must be super-increasing, the values `p` and `q` must be relativity prime, and lastly, the value `q` must be greater than the sum of all the values in the private key.
+1. The private key is read off the file which satisfies all the conditions - the sequence must be super-increasing, the values `p` and `q` must be relativity prime, and lastly, the value `q` must be greater than the sum of all the values in the private key.
 2. A public key (another sequence) is generated using the following formula `public[i] = (p * private[i]) % q`.
 The public key is used in the next step for encrypting the data.
 3. The data of the input file is treated as bits.
 The total number of values in the private key determines the size of one block of the data (number of bits).
 The input data will be then split up into blocks of this size where each block is looked at as a sequence of bits.
 For example, if the number of values in the private key is 8, then a block of data may look like `10110010`.
 Now, having the public key, we will go over the block of data and for each bit set to 1, we will add the corresponding value (at the same position) of the public key to the final sum.
 The final sum then represents one piece of data that has been encrypted.
 #### example of encryption